Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - This season, the Raiders have just one ATS win in four games as a favorite of 1.5 points or more.

-- Las Vegas has eclipsed the over/under in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Las Vegas' games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).

 - Las Vegas is 6-1 against the spread and 6-0 overall this season when the team scores more than 25.6 points.

-- When Las Vegas churns out over 359.3 yards, the team is 6-2 against the spread and 6-1 overall.
+- Las Vegas is 6-2 against the spread and 6-1 overall when the team churns out over 359.3 yards.

-- This year, the Raiders have turned the ball over 12 times, while the Football Team have forced 12.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with Washington.